MaggieAppleton/the-grist-mill/Planning/grist_mill_spec.md

 A personal web-based dashboard that aggregates and summarizes content from various sources using AI.
 Initially focused on Hacker News with AI-driven filtering, designed to be extensible for future content sources like Discord, Bluesky, Reddit, etc. Built for single-user local/personal hosting.

+Note: The application is and will remain single-user only.
+Concepts like favorites (hearts) are stored directly on content items and do not require multi-user modeling.

 ## User Story

 "As someone who wants to stay informed across multiple platforms without being overwhelmed, I want a single dashboard that shows AI-summarized content from my important sources, so I can quickly scan what's relevant without opening multiple apps."